greenmg2003/osu-mg-reload/hall-of-shame.md

 ![7](https://github.com/user-attachments/assets/88db9cc7-557c-4048-b6e5-9610e0b67470)

 ## 2. The separation and stand out from the Gacha Life/Gacha Club community (Timeline: 2022 - 2024 - Project osu!
 Mg 2.0 - 5.0)
 I really can't stand the Gacha Life/Gacha Club community.
 With too many cringe contents, it's a very big sign that this community is brain rotted.
 But if I throw away my character that I created on my own the use anime girls like so, it's really useless for me, and I don't like that.
 That's why I start this project, and keep this project to be alive.
 Even after Hikari-chan doesn't play osu! anymore, I still try to hold and lead the project.
 20k, 10k, 5k, and now 3.7k ranks.
 During this time, there was a drama, the kids from the Gacha Life 2 community accused me of being homophobic because I didn't join the LGBT woke with those guys and chose to be straight, which happened in April 2024.
 That's when I decided [to stop supporting the community](https://catboy.school/p/dxh9t2o723).
 The project will be from now on, independent from the community.
+I still can make this project to be part of the community, should they choose to behave well.

 ## 3. The insults will continue more, and more.
 Just this year in Osekai Medal Hunters, tortori made an insulting statement about the ball collaboration.
 That night, I also announced that I entered the 3.9k rank in the chat, and also received 2 insults.
 Perhaps, this kind of mindset will continue in a long time.
 It's a correct time to expose this action.